bolor23erdene/bolor23erdene.github.io/content/posts/PGD.md

 ### *They found following phenomena during their experiments*

-- the loss achieved by the adversary increases in a fairly consistent way and plateaus rapidly when performing projected $l\_{\infty} gradient descent for randomly chosen starting points inside x + S
+- the loss achieved by the adversary increases in a fairly consistent way and plateaus rapidly when performing projected $l\_{\infty}$ gradient descent for randomly chosen starting points inside x + S

 - Investigating the concentration of maxima further, they observed that over a large number of random restarts, the loss of the final iterate follows a well-concentrated distribution without extreme outliers.